JanssenProject/jans/demos/cedarling-js-examples/common/README.md

 Remote issuers and frontend origins must use HTTPS.
 Loopback HTTP is accepted for local development.

+The signed UserInfo endpoint uses an in-memory per-process rate limiter.
+This protects the development fixture from accidental request floods, but a real deployment still requires a trusted ingress or shared rate-limit store.

 | Endpoint | Purpose |
 | --- | --- |
 | `/.well-known/openid-configuration` | OIDC discovery |